geins-io/geins-sdk/apps/docs/packages/crm/user/index.md

+---
+title: User
+description: How to work with the user in the Geins CRM Package
+tags:
+  - sdk
+  - crm
+  - user
+---

 # User

 When a user is logged in, the user object is available in the CRM package.
 The user object provides methods for managing user profiles, groups, balances, transactions, and orders.